 - Since the researchers' probes are single-stranded, they are able to bind to the complementary strand of DNA, wherever it may reside on a person's chromosomes.
 When a probe binds to a chromosome, its fluorescent tag provides a way for researchers to see its location.

 FISH Testing in Cancer:

 FISH is a technique that uses fluorescent probes to detect specific genes or parts of genes (DNA sequences).
 Medical centre lab personnel and oncologists use FISH to help assess patients who may have cancer, and sometimes to monitor a patient who has already been diagnosed with cancer and treated.

 FISH can be done using various types of samples according to the location and the type of cancer suspected.
-Tumour cells obtained from peripheral blood, from a bone marrow biopsy or from a lymph node biopsy, and formalin-fixed paraffin-embedded tissue.
+Tumour cells are obtained from peripheral blood, from a bone marrow biopsy or from a lymph node biopsy, and formalin-fixed paraffin-embedded tissue.